WBCA (New York): W47A

-Programming, spanning 16 hours per day, came from a variety of sources, including retransmissions of over-the-air signals from FM stations in Paxton, Massachusetts and Alpine, New Jersey.
+Programming, spanning 16 hours per day, came from a variety of sources, including retransmission of over-the-air signals from FM stations in Paxton, Massachusetts, and Alpine, New Jersey.
 W47A was the first FM station to affiliate with the Mutual Broadcasting System, and also became a Yankee network affiliate.
-A Studio-Transmitter Link, operating on 331 MHz, connected the main Schenectady studio to the Helderberg mountaintop transmitter.
+A studio transmitter link, operating at 331 MHz, connected the main Schenectady studio to the Helderberg mountaintop transmitter.

 WBCA

 Effective November 1, 1943, the FCC modified its policy for FM call letters, and the call sign was changed to WBCA.
 The call letters represented "the names of the three men in charge.
 The 'B' is for Harold E. Blodgett, Schenectady attorney; the 'C' represents James E. Cushing, leader in local business and civic affairs; and the 'A' is for Leonard L. Asch, formerly in charge of sales promotion methods in the merchandise department at General Electric Co.
 The three men initiated and financed the station, and are its owners."

 On June 27, 1945, the FCC announced the reassignment of the FM band to 80 channels from 88–106 MHz (which was soon expanded to 100 channels from 88–108 MHz), in part due to concern that under unusual atmospheric conditions signals on the existing frequencies were prone to causing interference, by traveling much greater than usual distances.
 (In 1943, WBCA had reported that under certain conditions it had been received as far away as Venezuela.)
 Most existing station owners opposed the move, and in 1947 Asch reported that, out of 18,000 FM homes within the WBCA service area, more than 15,000 had radios that could not tune to the new high band, and "Judging from the constantly descending production figures of set manufacturers, it will be a long time before this low band audience will be equalled with high band sets."
 Despite the opposition the transfer eventually took place.
 During a 1948 transitional period, WBCA broadcast simultaneously on its original 44.7 MHz frequency and its new "high band" channel of 101.1 MHz, eventually shutting down the 44.7 MHz signal.